enkidevs/curriculum/blockchain/blockchain-fundamentals/mining/how-can-one-mine.md

 The most expensive ASIC has a hash rate of `13.5 TH/s` and it sells for $3,000.
 Latest generation CPUs can perform at most couple hundreds hashes per second (200-300 H/s), which means the ASIC is *40 trillion times* faster.

 The problem is ASICs take a long time to ship.
 Some people even think that the producers use them to mine bitcoins before sending them to users.
-And by the time they reach the customers, they aren’t as effective as they might have been because the network's processing power is only increasing over time.
+And by the time they reach the customers, they aren't as effective as they might have been because the network's processing power is only increasing over time.

 ---